Lokalise illustration for localization issues

 welcome: "Hello, %{username}"

 Such files are used in Ruby on Rails applications.
 However, if you also need to export this translation for Android, the %{username} placeholder should be replaced with %1$s.
 Of course, you don’t want to make this change manually, right?
-Therefore, before importing your initial translation file, enable the Convert placeholders option.
+Therefore, before importing your initial translation file, enable the Convert to universal placeholders option on the Upload page:

-In the export options, you can always choose how to format placeholders (these options will vary depending on the chosen file format):
+In the export options under Advanced settings, you can always choose how to format placeholders (these options will vary depending on the chosen file format):

 Showing placeholders as blocks

 Unfortunately, sometimes translators might mess with your placeholders.
-They might remove part of it by mistake or even try to translate it.
+They might remove parts by mistake or even try to translate them.
 Therefore, we need an easy way to show that the placeholder is a special construct and should not be modified in any way.
 Lokalise allows you to display placeholders as blocks in the graphical editor.
 When this option is checked, all placeholders will be displayed in the following way:

-Even if this option is not enabled, placeholders will still have a special highlighting, for instance:
+Plus, even if this option is not enabled, placeholders will still have special highlighting, for instance:

 7. Working with plural keys

-Placeholders are not the only thing that is platform-specific: unfortunately, plural keys have very different formatting rules as well.
+Placeholders are not the only things that are platform-specific; unfortunately, plural keys have very different formatting rules as well.
 Moreover, different languages have different plural forms.
 For example, in English there are two plural forms, whereas in Russian there are four.
-You can’t possibly know all these specifics, and there’s no need to do so, as Lokalise is here to assist you.
+You can’t possibly know all these specifics, and there’s no need to as Lokalise is here to assist you.
 Our service automatically exports plural keys in the proper formats, and has built-in support for virtually any language on Earth, including their plural forms.

 The plural forms will be provided automatically for each added project language:

-If you need to change the default plural forms, click on the language flag in the top menu and choose Language settings:
+If you need to change the default plural forms, click on the languages dropdown in the top menu, find the desired language, and open its Settings:

 During export, you can choose the plural format to apply (these options will vary depending on the chosen file format):